Local Training

 Serving

-- Serves must travel diagonally and land between the non-volley zone and the baseline of the service court opposite of the serving player.
-If the ball lands on the kitchen line, it is considered a short serve.
+• Serves must travel diagonally and land between the non-volley zone and the baseline of the service court opposite of the serving player.
+If the ball lands on the kitchen line, it is considered a fault.

-Each player is allowed only one serving attempt unless it is a “let” serve.
+Each player is allowed only one serving attempt.
 A let serve occurs when the serve hits the net and still lands in the correct service court.
-If this occurs, the serve is played over.
-Each player will continue to serve until he does not win a point.
+If this occurs, play continues.
+Each player will continue to serve until he/she does not win a point.

 Serving in Doubles

-- When the serving team scores a point, the server moves to the other side of the serving team’s court.
-The receiving team should never switch sides.
+• When the serving team scores a point, the server moves to the other side of the serving team’s court.

 Serving in Singles